 At this point, we can stage a satisfying showdown between the two strands of theory that have run through this essay, but never quite confronted one another: the Deleuze & Guattari invoked by Hemment, and the Barthes and Kristeva deployed by Gilbert and Pearson.
 Since the grain of the voice is fundamental to its facialisation, an escape from the face would require not merely an escape from language but an escape from the grain.
 In stark contrast with Barthes’s ‘tongue…glottis…teeth…mucous membranes…nose’, we might follow Deleuze & Guattari to advocate a (sonic) ‘body without organs’.
 As briefly discussed in the previous essay (with reference to Goldfrapp’s ‘Strict Machine’), ‘the [Body without Organs (BwO)] is what remains when you take everything away.
 What you take away is precisely…signifiances and subjectifications as a whole’ (Deleuze & Guattari 2013: 151).
 It is ‘opposed less to organs as such than to the organization of the organs insofar as it composes an organism’ (30).
 It is the body’s becoming something other than an organism: a self-contained arrangement of organs.
 By ‘sloughing off’, ‘losing’ or ‘dismantling’ organs, one can enter into ‘rhizomes’ and ‘blocks of becoming’; in the case of the sonic body without organs, this would mean approaching the plane of pure music, escaping that qualitative distinction that all vocal sounds have (the alienation of the voice from the rest of the track), and ‘becoming-imperceptible’ (Deleuze & Guattari 2013: 150, 187):

-The faciality machine is adept at drawing anomalies and aberrations back into its schema and ascribing them with this or that subjective identity; hence, strange vocal apparitions can get folded back into some version of vocal-subjecthood (a good way of achieving this being the appropriation of dance or hip hop vocals into the typical (bourgeois) musical narratives of rock or pop songs).14 Once a genre becomes solidified, and its conventions processed and contextualised, new ways to categorise and contain these vocal anomalies emerge: perhaps these sounds signify a vocal-subject on drugs, perhaps these sounds constitute a young girl, or an angry troll, or a sad cyborg.
+Whenever someone makes love, really makes love, that person constitutes a body without organs, alone and with the other person or people.
+(30)The faciality machine is adept at drawing anomalies and aberrations back into its schema and ascribing them with this or that subjective identity; hence, strange vocal apparitions can get folded back into some version of vocal-subjecthood (a good way of achieving this being the appropriation of dance or hip hop vocals into the typical (bourgeois) musical narratives of rock or pop songs).14 Once a genre becomes solidified, and its conventions processed and contextualised, new ways to categorise and contain these vocal anomalies emerge: perhaps these sounds signify a vocal-subject on drugs, perhaps these sounds constitute a young girl, or an angry troll, or a sad cyborg.
 The deterritorialisation of the voice allows this repertoire of faces, and the possibilities of difference within subjecthood, to broaden, even if at every stage it requires a reterritorialisation onto the vocal-subject.
 The vocal assemblages that become possible when the human voice is combined with electronic processors have done a lot to expand these categories, and to allow subjects to emerge that remain functionally inassimilable to the ‘authentic’ white rock face (or the multi-racial, ‘resilient’ pop face, which I’d argue is a new centre-point of authenticity in terms of vocal-subjectification (see the next chapter)).

 Such vocal assemblages are also able to point the way out of vocal-subjecthood (and the listening practice which constructs it) altogether.
 This might engender the kind of interruption of subjectification, and the deconstruction of its identity, that the dance music theorists locate in instrumental dance music.
 Within a listening culture that continues to construct, perceive and value the vocal-subject, as a correlate of ourselves as listening subjects, such vocal experiments (until they are recuperated by the faciality machine) are often considered superficial, incomprehensible, incoherent or valueless.
 Still, Deleuze & Guattari specifically advocate a ‘programme’ of deterritorialising the face, as a way of escaping the delimiting, oppressive tyranny of signifiance and subjectification.
 Rather than departing from instrumental music, this strategy would necessarily begin with the vocal-subject:

-Find your black holes and white walls, know them, know your faces; it is the only way you will be able to dismantle them and draw your lines of flight… [They are] the measure of our submissions and subjections; but we are born into them, and it is there we must stand battle… Only in the black hole of subjective consciousness and passion do you discover the transformed, heated, captured particles you must relaunch for a nonsubjective, living love in which each party connects with unknown tracts in the other without entering or conquering them… (Deleuze & Guattari 2013: 188–189)
+Find your black holes and white walls, know them, know your faces; it is the only way you will be able to dismantle them and draw your lines of flight… [They are] the measure of our submissions and subjections; but we are born into them, and it is there we must stand battle… Only in the black hole of subjective consciousness and passion do you discover the transformed, heated, captured particles you must relaunch for a nonsubjective, living love in which each party connects with unknown tracts in the other without entering or conquering them… (Deleuze & Guattari 2013: 188–189)If the presence of the vocal-subject precludes a certain politico-musical praxis, one which would escape the domination of language and identity through a practical, embodied deconstruction on the dancefloor, could we envision an alternative praxis specific to the song form?
+In the next chapter, I will conclude my lengthy analysis of ‘I Feel Love’ by focusing on vocal timbre, in relation to the objectification of the singing voice, the ethics of listening, and the ability of a ‘vocal-object’ to resist.

 1 I use the term ‘chorus’ here to delineate, e.g., the final eight bars of the first verse (to use the term ‘refrain’ would complicate things in this context).
-As before, I am using the recorded version of ‘I Feel Love’ that closes Summer’s 1977 album I Remember Yesterday (duration 5:53).
+As before, I am using the recorded version of ‘I Feel Love’ that closes Summer’s 1977 album I Remember Yesterday (duration 5:53).↩

 2 A question arises here concerning the relation of backing vocals to the vocal subject.
-This is a very complicated issue, which I will address in a later post, as it brushes against other phenomena such as duets, choirs, and the collective vocal-subjects of boy bands, etc. In this case, since the backing vocals are all homogeneous in timbre and register, and are united with the lead vocals in melodic and lyrical intention, it is not difficult to hear them as included within the sonic body of the vocal-subject.
+This is a very complicated issue, which I will address in a later post, as it brushes against other phenomena such as duets, choirs, and the collective vocal-subjects of boy bands, etc. In this case, since the backing vocals are all homogeneous in timbre and register, and are united with the lead vocals in melodic and lyrical intention, it is not difficult to hear them as included within the sonic body of the vocal-subject.↩

 3 Indeed, this is exactly what happens on the extended mix featured on Summer’s 1987 Dance Collection compilation (duration 8:13), which merely repeats the whole breakdown/third verse cycle another time before the final fade out.
 Naturally, the mixing of the song into a dancefloor DJ set, facilitated by these fade outs and breakdowns, would also affect the power dynamic and overall narrative of the song.
-Such cases should be treated individually, since the narrative would be determined to a considerable extent by the preceding and successive tracks, along with countless other contextual aspects relating to the DJ set, the club environment and the listener in question.
+Such cases should be treated individually, since the narrative would be determined to a considerable extent by the preceding and successive tracks, along with countless other contextual aspects relating to the DJ set, the club environment and the listener in question.↩

 4 Gilbert and Pearson’s rather awkward conflation of different notions of ‘dominant’ musical values, which ends up tracing a continuity between the aesthetic predilections of twentieth-century avant-garde composers, ‘authenticity’-fetishising Bob Dylan fans and commercial pop radio, is all the more problematic considering the contemporary positioning of instrumental dance music as a purist, neo-modernist genre par excellence.
-However, they do anticipate this turn, when decrying the ‘dancefloor élitism’ of dance music fans ‘eschewing the more popular sounds as “plastic disco”, “handbag house”’, and the legitimation of jungle as ‘a “serious” art form, entirely in terms of its “complexity”…and relative “difficulty”’ (Gilbert & Pearson 1999: 71, 80).
+However, they do anticipate this turn, when decrying the ‘dancefloor élitism’ of dance music fans ‘eschewing the more popular sounds as “plastic disco”, “handbag house”’, and the legitimation of jungle as ‘a “serious” art form, entirely in terms of its “complexity”…and relative “difficulty”’ (Gilbert & Pearson 1999: 71, 80).↩

 5 This puts a new spin on the aggression incursion of the vocal-subject in the third verse, casting the vocal-subject as ‘despot’ of the songworld — its ‘master signifier’ — overcoding the entire musical terrain as her own ‘full body’: ‘This is all me!
 All this music is about me!
-Your desire is my desire!’, etc. See Deleuze & Guattari Anti-Oedipus (1983), ‘Chapter 3: Savages, Barbarians, Civilized Men’.
+Your desire is my desire!’, etc. See Deleuze & Guattari Anti-Oedipus (1983), ‘Chapter 3: Savages, Barbarians, Civilized Men’.↩

-6 See Adorno 2006, and also Chapters 1.2 and 1.5 of this series.
+6 See Adorno 2006, and also Chapters 1.2 and 1.5 of this series.↩

-7 See Schmitt 1927 for the concept of the political and the 'friend-enemy distinction'.
+7 See Schmitt 1927 for the concept of the political and the 'friend-enemy distinction'.↩

-8 8 See also Kristeva 1980.
+8 8 See also Kristeva 1980.↩

-9 This shift was already anticipated by Barthes, who affirms that ‘the “grain” — or the lack of it — persists in instrumental music’ (Barthes 1977: 188).
+9 This shift was already anticipated by Barthes, who affirms that ‘the “grain” — or the lack of it — persists in instrumental music’ (Barthes 1977: 188).↩

-10 Stephen Connor refers to a 'vocalic body': ‘the idea… of a surrogate or secondary body, a projection of a new way of having or being a body, formed and sustained out of the autonomous operations of the voice’ (Connor 2000: 35).
+10 Stephen Connor refers to a 'vocalic body': ‘the idea… of a surrogate or secondary body, a projection of a new way of having or being a body, formed and sustained out of the autonomous operations of the voice’ (Connor 2000: 35).↩

-11 This could be what Richard Middleton calls the 'vocalimentary canal' (Middleton 2006b).
+11 This could be what Richard Middleton calls the 'vocalimentary canal' (Middleton 2006b).↩

-12 Middleton emphasises the inherent ambiguity (or 'indiscernibility') of the 'vocal body' (a phrase he himself uses): 'Recording technology, by apparently evacuating bodies from the scene of subject-production, places previous systems of both gender and race relations into crisis, a crisis which reassertions of familiar binaries will try to nullify' (Middleton 2006b).
+12 Middleton emphasises the inherent ambiguity (or 'indiscernibility') of the 'vocal body' (a phrase he himself uses): 'Recording technology, by apparently evacuating bodies from the scene of subject-production, places previous systems of both gender and race relations into crisis, a crisis which reassertions of familiar binaries will try to nullify' (Middleton 2006b).↩

-13 For the extensive recent literature on vocal manipulation, see for example, McClary 2002; Gilbert 2006; Bevan 2010; Kretowicz 2012, 2013; Borkowski 2014; Harper 2014b.
+13 For the extensive recent literature on vocal manipulation, see for example, McClary 2002; Gilbert 2006; Bevan 2010; Kretowicz 2012, 2013; Borkowski 2014; Harper 2014b.↩

-14 In a fantastic companion piece to Discographies, Gilbert describes the Bee-Gees' use of falsetto in terms of a Deleuzoguattarian 'becoming-woman', as well as its contradictory function (in combination with the movie Saturday Night Fever) to 'recode the flows of energy and possibility set free by this particular deterritorialising machine [i.e., disco as an egalitarian/liberatory space] in a form appropriate to the emergent needs of post-Fordist capitalism' (Gilbert 2006).
+14 In a fantastic companion piece to Discographies, Gilbert describes the Bee-Gees' use of falsetto in terms of a Deleuzoguattarian 'becoming-woman', as well as its contradictory function (in combination with the movie Saturday Night Fever) to 'recode the flows of energy and possibility set free by this particular deterritorialising machine [i.e., disco as an egalitarian/liberatory space] in a form appropriate to the emergent needs of post-Fordist capitalism' (Gilbert 2006).↩